Wickedviruz/PySpeak/README.md

 # **PySpeak**

-**PySpeak** is a VoIP (Voice over IP) client that allows users to communicate via voice and text in real time.
-Built with Python and PyQt, PySpeak offers a modern and user-friendly GUI to connect to servers and participate in voice chats.
+**PySpeak** is a VoIP (Voice over IP) application that allows users to communicate via voice and text in real time.
+Built with Python and PyQt, PySpeak offers a modern and user-friendly GUI for clients to connect to servers and participate in voice chats.
+This project is inspired by and aims to replicate features of TeamSpeak.
+Please note that PySpeak is in an early development stage.

 ## **Features**

-- **Connect to Servers**: Connect to specific servers using IP addresses and port numbers.
+- **Client and Server**: Are under development, client-server architecture for real-time communication.
 - **Voice Chat**: Participate in real-time voice chats with other users.
 - **Text Chat**: Send and receive text messages.
 - **Settings**: Customize audio settings, microphone, and speaker volume.